SMIC-GCSU/portfolio/README.md

 # SMIC Portfolio Analysis

-A professional portfolio analysis and tracking system for the Student Managed Investment Club (SMIC) at Georgia College & State University.
-This application provides comprehensive portfolio performance analysis, sector allocation tracking, and interactive visualizations.
+Open source portfolio analysis and tracking software built by Joel Saucedo for the Student Managed Investment Committee (SMIC) at Georgia College & State University.
+This application provides comprehensive portfolio performance analysis, sector allocation tracking, and interactive visualizations for managing the university endowment fund with an initial investment of $100,000.

-## 🎯 Project Overview
+## Project Overview

 The SMIC Portfolio Analysis system simulates a portfolio that starts with 100% Vanguard sector ETFs (equal-weighted across 11 sectors) and allows strategic swaps from ETFs to individual stocks within each sector.
 The system tracks portfolio performance, sector drift, and provides detailed analytics against the S&P 500 benchmark.

-## ✨ Key Features
+## Key Features

 - **Portfolio Simulation**: Realistic modeling of ETF-to-stock swaps with natural sector weight drift
 - **Performance Analytics**: Comprehensive metrics including CAGR, total returns, drawdowns, and sector allocation changes